ETS-ReactNative1/react-wisteria/README.md

 ## debug Option

-You can debug and trace your state updates by adding to the url the `debugWisteria` query param, or in Storybook by using the decorator (`import withDebugMode from 'react-wisteria/storybook';`).
+You can debug and trace your state updates by adding to the url the `debugWisteria` query param, or by setting `window.isWisteriaDebugModeForced` to `true`.

 ![image](https://user-images.githubusercontent.com/7091543/80594046-f6143380-8a2a-11ea-86ea-222984922cd7.png)